material-shell/material-shell/README.md

 # Installation

-You can install the extension either using the gnome extensions website, or directly from source.
+You can install the extension either using the gnome extensions website or directly from the source.

 ## Get it in two clicks

 -   Navigate to [extensions.gnome.org](https://extensions.gnome.org/extension/3357/material-shell/)
 -   Switch the toggle ON

-## Get the most up to date version with Git
+## Get the most up-to-date version with Git

 1. Check your GNOME Shell version as we only support **gnome-shell >= 40.0**